NWChemEx/Chemist/docs/source/developer/design/chemistry/fragmented_nuclei.rst

 Immutable subsets.
    Each subset is thought of as a literal.
-So while you can add new subsets to the ``FragmentedNuclei``, but can't modify the subset once it's added.
+So while you can add new subsets to the ``FragmentedNuclei``, we can't modify the subset once it's added.

    - Subsets are guaranteed to be unique and are sorted.
 Allowing subset modifications would get tricky since in the process of adding/removing